MillKeny/flappy/README.md

 ## Game

 *   **Tap bottom screen** or **press D-PAD or B** to flap between the pipes.
-*   For every 25 points you will earn a new medal - **bronze, silver, gold and platina** for 99 score
+*   For every 25 points you will earn a new medal - **bronze, silver, gold and platina** for 99 score.
-*   Your best score is save in game and stored at path: SD:/config/millkeny/flappy.dat
+*   Your best score is save in game and stored at path: SD:/config/millkeny/flappy.dat.
+You also can clear your save data from in-game menu.

 *   There is no sound yet, but I will add it in future updates!
 *   Night mode will be added soon too!